Saturna Island is a short floatplane haul from Vancouver and Victoria – the two most urban, densely populated cities in BC.

 Yet this is by far the most remote, crowd-free refuge in the southern Gulf Islands.
-A tiny population of just 350 full-time residents combined with cozy accommodations, the bare minimum of retail activity and the island's well-protected natural beauty make Saturna a prime R&R locale.
+A tiny population of just 350 full-time residents combined with cozy accommodations, a small selction of retail stores and galleries and the island's well-protected natural beauty make Saturna a prime R&R locale.

 Saturna draws visitors who appreciate peace, pleasant outdoor activities, and abundant quality time with books, binoculars, journals, art supplies and creative imaginations.
 Hiking, kayaking, wildlife viewing, home-studio artist tours, lazy afternoons in parks and miscellaneous water activities (swimming, boating, beachcombing) are favourite pursuits here.